AndreReen/AndreiReentovichMobile/README.md

 Mobile exercise 3

-To make connection to the mobilecloud - place your token in the token.properties file inside project root directory.
+To establish connection with the mobilecloud - place your token in the token.properties file inside project root directory.